 Like Americans, Europeans have already started adopting a replacement for existing credit card technology.
 Visa has promised a contactless payment experience for the 2012 Summer Olympics in London, spurring adoption of next-generation EMV chips and card readers.

 You'll also find this technology branded as Visa Paywave on cards from Barclaycard, Chase and Wells Fargo.
-MasterCard's PayPass now comes embedded in select cards from Citibank and Bank of America.
+MasterCard's PayPass now comes embedded in select cards from Citibank, a CardRatings.com advertiser, and Bank of America.
 Most of your transactions will default to the "chip-and-signature" standard, but you can also set a PIN with your bank for legacy retail systems.
-Just check with your hotel's concierge or with travel advisors from the places you'll visit to ensure that contactless card readers have reached your destination before you do.
+Just check with your hotel's concierge or with travel advisers from the places you'll visit to ensure that contactless card readers have reached your destination before you do.